 Patent searches are carried out with different objectives in mind.
 Accordingly strategies of a search team vary.
 The major types of patent searches and their purposes are summarized herein.

-Given that IP and patenting in India is still at a nascent stage, a very large number of prior arts such as foreign patents / patent applications reside outside the country.
-International databases exist, the access to which is on paid basis, such databases built exclusively for patentability searches.
+Given that IP and patenting in India is still at a nascent stage, a very large number of prior arts such as foreign patent application(s) reside outside the country.
+International databases exist, the access to which is on paid basis, wherein such databases are exclusively built for patentability searches.
 We have access to such databases that allow us to access patents/patent applications filed worldwide.
 Such databases have their own syntax for searching the massive amounts of information contained within and only skilled searchers can efficiently search them.
-Our search teams are continuously trained on searching such databases.
+Our search teams are continuously trained on such searching databases.
 That, coupled with our ongoing experience helps us to find arts that may not be easily available elsewhere.

 Patents are territorial in nature.
 However, a patent granted or a patent application published in one territory is prior art globally and so, precludes grant of patent for the invention globally (as well as, obviously, the first territory).
 Which is why, as described above, a patentability search is global in nature.
 For instance, an inventor granted a patent in USA can stop others from making the same invention in the USA.
 For other territories, although others can make the same invention (if the invention is not patented in those other territories), they cannot patent the invention as the patent granted in USA will serve as prior art if they attempt to do so.